honey-comb/core/README.md

 ## Attention

 This is part core package HoneyComb CMS package.
-It require `starter` and `resources` packages.
+It require `starter` package.

-If you want to use laravel version 5.5.* [use core package version 0.2.*](https://github.com/honey-comb/core/tree/5.5 "Core package version 0.2.*")
+If you want to use laravel version 5.6.* [use core package version 0.3.*](https://github.com/honey-comb/core/tree/5.6 "Core package version 0.3.*")

 ## Requirement

  - php: `^7.1`
- - laravel: `^5.6`
+ - laravel: `^5.7`
  - composer
  - npm